 About Steve Jones

-Steve Jones is Principal Lecturer within the School of Events, Tourism and Hospitality.
-He teaches on Travel and Tourism courses and has responsibilities for Teaching and Learning.
+Steve Jones is Principal Lecturer within the School of Events, Tourism and Hospitality Management.
+He teaches on Travel and Tourism courses and has interests in Teaching and Learning.
 Steve is a university Teacher Fellow.

-Steve teaches on modules within the Events, Tourism and Hospitality School that have a technological focus such as: Tourism Marketing Channels, Tourism Marketing Practice and Tourism Consultancy Ventures.
+Steve teaches on modules within the School of Events, Tourism and Hospitality Management that have a management or technological focus such as: Tourism Marketing Practice, International Tourism Operations and Tourism Consultancy Ventures.
 He also runs a number of staff development courses and workshops covering technology enhanced learning, online distance learning, and general assessment learning and teaching.

 Examples of recent research include looking into pro-sustainability drivers in European national parks and of late, Chile, Brazil and Argentina has led to papers that highlight the key motivations for enterprises to engage with these drivers.
 Steve’s contribution with other colleagues to project work for Meeting Professionals International (MPI) has been in the design, deployment and analysis of large-scale international surveys looking into diverse areas such as CSR, the future of meetings and a UK economic impacts study.
 This has allowed MPI to promote this research to a world-wide audience.